 A formulated dog food normally provides energy from all these three nutrients in a blend.
 The ration between them varies with the needs of the dog based on life stage and activity level.

-On our next article we will talk about our best friend, the dog, digestive system.
+Read next on the series: More about our best friend, the dog, digestive system